TheOrchardSolutions/WordPress/wp-content/plugins/custom-title/readme.txt

 = Does the plugin supports for post types ? =

-No.Right now suctom editor is only available for pages and posts.Post type support will be available in the next verison of this plugin
+No.Right now custom editor is only available for pages and posts.Post type support will be available in the next verison of this plugin

 == Screenshots ==